awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    We recommend that you either promote your read replicas, or delete and recreate them after the source instance has upgraded to a different major version\.
 For more information, see [Working with PostgreSQL Read Replicas](USER_PostgreSQL.Replication.ReadReplicas.md)\.

 1. **Perform a backup** – We recommend that you perform a backup before performing the major version upgrade so that you have a known restore point for your database\.
 If your backup retention period is greater than 0, the upgrade process creates DB snapshots of your DB instance before and after upgrading\.
-To change your backup retention period, see [Modifying a DB Instance Running the PostgreSQL Database Engine](USER_ModifyPostgreSQLInstance.md)\.
+To change your backup retention period, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
 To perform a backup manually, see [Creating a DB Snapshot](USER_CreateSnapshot.md)\.

 1. **Update certain extensions before the major version upgrade** – If you plan to skip a major version with the upgrade, you need to update certain extensions *before* performing the major version upgrade\.
 Upgrading from versions 9\.4\.x, 9\.5\.x, or 9\.6\.x to versions 11\.x skip a major version\.
 The extensions to be updated include:
    + `address_standardizer`